-- Any children of parents who do not wish to contribute will not be treated any differently; - Where there are insufficient contributions to make the activity viable, or the school cannot fund it from some other source, then the activity will be cancelled.
+- any children of parents who do not wish to contribute will not be treated any differently; - where there are insufficient contributions to make the activity viable, or the school cannot fund it from some other source, then the activity will be cancelled.

-All requests to parents for voluntary contributions will make it clear that the contributions are voluntary and that there is no obligation to contribute.
+All requests to parents for voluntary contributions will make it clear that the contributions are voluntary and that there is no obligation to make any contribution.